Identify where psychosocial risk sits across your organisation.

 The expectation isn’t aspirational.
 It’s already showing up in NZ courtrooms.

-Awards for psychosocial harm now exceed $225,000 in a single case, and the precedent is clear: employers must assess and plan proactively, not respond after the harm is done.
+Under the Health and Safety at Work Act 2015, employers must assess and plan proactively, not respond after the harm is done.

 “It seems only a matter of time before there is a similar prosecution in relation to a failure to manage psychosocial risks in a New Zealand workplace.”

-Designed for leaders to read, not analysts to decode.
 A live dashboard, proprietary analytics, and evidence of movement over time.

 Registered psychologists who already work in high-stakes New Zealand environments.